fishamit/image-to-ascii/README.md

 # image-to-ascii

-Command-line image to ascii converter written in node. uses the Sharp library.
+Command-line image to ascii converter written in node. uses the canvas & sharp libraries.

 ## How to run